36 Hours in Rome

 Rome is a city that proves the mantra about how ‘golden hour’ photography is the best time: the city is stunning throughout the day but becomes otherworldly as the sunlight fades.

 Once you arrive, drop your bags at your hotel or Airbnb and hit the cobbled streets right away.
-Try to make it to the Pantheon before the sun sets, as you can experience the twilight dimming the cavernous interior before the attraction closes for the night.
+Try to make it to the Pantheon before the sun sets.
+This way you can experience the twilight dimming the cavernous interior before the attraction closes for the night.
 Turning up just before closing also means you’ll have fewer crowds and the experience will be much more peaceful.

 Wander to the Piazza Navona for dinner, a 1st Century AD square that now is home to several restaurants and bars like Ai Tre Tartufi, as well as street artists and the occasional fair (especially around the winter holidays).
 Most restaurants will offer outside seating within the square, with space heaters to keep you warm during cooler months.
 Go simple for something classic like ravioli or spaghetti with a glass of house wine.
 There’s no need to get fancy when the ‘basic’ foods here are so delicious.